pub struct InParam<'a, T: Abi> { /* private fields */ }Expand description

 In the Windows API, “IN” params are optional params that are borrowed for the lifetime of the function call.

-is the lifetime of the function call)
+Therefore, InParam<'a, T> is essentially, an optional &'a T (where 'a is the lifetime of the function call)

 that has the right in-memory layout to passed to a Windows API.